 Within the county on the Parkway is the Pisgah Inn, which sits 5,000 feet above sea level.
-The inn offers lodging, while its restaurant serves breakfast, lunch and dinner seven days a week.
+The inn, which closes for the season on Oct.
+31, offers lodging, while its restaurant serves breakfast, lunch and dinner seven days a week.
 A crafts and gift shop and a country store are also available at the inn, as well as access to many nearby trails.

 Heading south from U.S. 276 along the Parkway, travelers will come across Graveyard Fields at milepost 418.

 It’s a popular spot for picnics.
 Berry pickers have also been known to scour the bushes that dot the area, but be wary of snakes.

 The Graveyard Fields area offers a unique environment that was created by wind that blew over trees at the site.
 The remaining tree stumps were covered in moss, making them appear as thousands of headstones.
-In 1925, a major fire, which destroyed 25,000 acres, also destroyed many of the headstones.
+In 1925, a major fire, which destroyed 25,000 acres, also destroyed many of the headston

-At milepost 422, the Devil’s Courthouse is a stop-off point for a short but slightly strenuous half-of-a-mile trek that ends with spectacular views into North and South Carolina, Tennessee and Georgia.
+At milepost 422, the Devil’s Courthouse is a stop-off point for a short, but slightly strenuous half-of-a-mile trek that ends with spectacular views into North and South Carolina, Tennessee and Georgia.
 There is no definitive reason how the Devil’s Courthouse got its name.
 According to information provided by the Blue Ridge National Heritage Area, Devil’s Courthouse may have been named for the sinister aspect of the rock formation, or because, as legend holds, the devil held court in the cave that lies beneath the rock.

 In Cherokee lore, this cave is the private dancing chamber and dwelling place of the slant-eyed giant, Judaculla.

-Just along from the courthouse, at milepost 420.2, is the Black Balsam area and its multiple hikes and great alpine-like views.
-Advance reservations may be made at many of the Parkway’s campgrounds at www.RECREATION.gov or by calling 1-877-444-6777.
+Not far from the courthouse, at milepost 420.2, is the Black Balsam area and its multiple hikes and great alpine-like views.
+Advance reservations may be made at many of the Parkway’s campgrounds at www.recreation.gov or by calling 1-877-444-6777.

 Visitors can also download the free “Blue Ridge Parkway – Travel Planner” mobile app available at www.blueridgeparkway.org.
-It provides access to maps, points of interest, hiking trails, lodging, history and more. for Android and iPhone devices.
+It provides access to maps, points of interest, hiking trails, lodging, history and more for Android and iPhone devices.